Dennis Alexio: Fights with Cikatić and Longinidis (1992)

 On March 16, 1992, Alexio faced his toughest opponent to date when he met Croatian Muay Thai fighter Branko Cikatić in at the World Martial Arts Challenge at the Thomas & Mack Center in Las Vegas, Nevada.
-Although Alexio still held the ISKA, KICK and FFKA heavyweight world titles, and Cikatić was the WKA/IKBF World Cruiserweight Champion, the only title on the line was the inaugural World Martial Arts Challenge (WMAC) Heavyweight Championship.
+Although Alexio still held the ISKA, KICK and FFKA heavyweight world titles, and Cikatić was the World Kickboxing Association (WKA)–International Kick Boxing Federation (IKBF) World Cruiserweight Champion, the only title on the line was the inaugural World Martial Arts Challenge (WMAC) Heavyweight Championship.
 The rules of the bout were disputed between both fighters right up to the day of the fight.
 Alexio, who had competed exclusively under full contact rules, wanted both fighters to wear foot pads.
 Cikatić, a Muay Thai stylist and international rules fighter, wanted low kicks as well as the Thai clinch to be allowed.
 In the end, low kicks were allowed and Alexio wore foot pads, and knees and the clinch were banned.
 The duration of the fight was set at eight, three-minute rounds.

 The first two rounds were a battle but Alexio was winning with his barrage of un-answered uppercuts, hooks to the head and body kicks, but Cikatić was game and did fire back.
 Alexio utilized his better boxing skills but Cikatić used his powerful low kicks to his advantage.
 Cikatić was docked a point in the second round for kneeing Alexio in the clinch, which was not legal for this bout.
 The fight then ended in confusion in the third round when a stoppage was called as Alexio's right foot pad came off.
 The referee, Pat Burleson, decided to continue the fight without retrieving the foot pad as it had fallen out of the ring.
 However, before the fight was restarted Alexio hit Cikatić with two left hooks and then kicked at him but missed as he fell to the canvas.
 The fight was stopped there and, as it had gone less than half of the set eight rounds, was ruled a technical draw.